 Since it does not require foundations, our modular construction system can be adapted to areas that are usually used for other functions within hospital or health care complexes, for example parking lots, rest areas, accesses, etc. It is in those locations where our solutions become Hospital Support Modules (HSM).

-What are the main advantages of Gaptek’s proposal within the framework of the needs that arise regarding the fight against COVID-19 in Spain?
+What are the main advantages of Gaptek’s proposal within the framework of the needs that arised regarding the fight against COVID-19 in Spain?

-Firstly, it is a quality space care solution and secondly, a solution that can also be made available in a short time.
-We provide health professionals with a coherent space with the purpose of increasing the capacity of admission and thus be able to provide assistance to affected citizens within a hospital logistics and under control.
-This is the need covered by the Hospital Support Modules, a need that fits perfectly with the emergency situation generated in Spain by the coronavirus.
+First of all it is a qualified space care solution and secondly, a solution that can also be available in a short time.
+We provide health professionals with a coherent space with the purpose of increasing the capacity of admission and thus being able to provide assistance to affected citizens within a hospital logistics and under control.
+This is the need covered by the Hospital Support Modules, a need that fits perfectly with the emergency situation provoked in Spain by the coronavirus.
 By referring less severe cases to isolated modules located on the outer perimeter of the hospital centers, the space of the interior facilities is recovered for the most critical patients who require vital systems for their treatment.

 What about internationally?